avelzquez/Hello_World/README.md

 I am currently a junior at the University of Iowa where I am majoring in economics.
 I enjoy reading and running in my free time.
 I am originally from Illinois.
 ## Projects
 **I have not done coursework in BAIS, so I don't have projects to demonstrate any technical skills but this is a weakness that I am working on.**
-I do have skills in the following:
+I am proficient in the following:
 - Microsoft office
 - leadership[^1]
+- Working in teams
-- basic coding knowledge
+- ~~Procrastinating~~

 [^1]: Previous work experience as a Pool Manager